Aitkin County SWCD Forest Stewardship Council® Certified Group

 Landowners with at least 10 acres of forestland in Aitkin County are eligible for the program.
 To qualify for certification landowners should have a forest stewardship plan.
 The SWCD can develop this plan and help landowners identify management activities that will meet their goals for wildlife, recreation, water quality, forestry, and other objectives.

 Certification is entirely voluntary and landowners often have many different reasons for choosing to participate.
 Some landowners are interested in the marketing benefits, some landowners want to improve their management for wildlife and other objectives, and some landowners like the extra assistance from the forester in implementing their management plan.

 The first group of landowners to be certified through the SWCD project included a dozen properties and approximately 1,500 acres of forestland.
-The group now consists of 17 landowners with almost 4,500 acres.
+The group now consists of 14 landowners with over 4,200 acres.

 The project has been supported by funding from the Minnesota Environment and Natural Resource Trust Fund as recommended by the Legislative Commission on Minnesota Resources, a Conservation Innovation Grant from the Natural Resources Conservation Service-USDA, and the USFS.

 For more information, please contact: Aitkin County SWCD